dgzlopes/k6-workshop-short/README.md

 That way, we will pick a random customer from the list of customers.
 Then, rerun the script.

-If you check the logs of the QuickPizza service, you should see that the customer id that we attach to every log line is changing all the time.

-You verify this by running `docker-compose logs quickpizza`.

 You can learn more about data parameterization in k6 [in our docs](https://grafana.com/docs/k6/latest/examples/data-parameterization/).

 ### 1.7.
 More stuff